meshhi13/reviewmyresumeplease/README.md

 # ResumeReviewPlatform

-reviewmyresumeplease platform.
+reviewmyresumeplease platform for resume iteration and peer feedback.

 ## What is included

-- `frontend/`: React + TypeScript app with separate sign-in/create-account flows, PDF upload, optional anonymization, profile saves, and saved resume reloads.
+- `frontend/`: React + TypeScript app for auth, uploading resumes, viewing PDFs, inline review workflows, and profile/browse pages.
-- `backend/`: FastAPI API with password-hashed account creation, sign-in, bearer sessions, and Postgres-backed resume storage.
+- `backend/`: FastAPI API with authentication, resume/comment/review endpoints, and Postgres persistence.
-- `db`: Postgres for users, uploaded PDFs, notes, review status, and saved redaction metadata.
+- `db`: Postgres database for users, resumes, comments, review status, and metadata.

+## Core workflow

+1. Upload a resume (PDF and LaTeX-supported workflow in the app).
+2. Reviewers leave issues/suggestions on specific resume sections.
+3. Upload revisions tied to prior issues.
+4. Track open vs resolved comments.

 Redaction controls:

-- Click a word to black out that word.
+- Click a word to redact that word.
-- Ctrl+click or Cmd+click a word to black out its line.
+- Ctrl+click or Cmd+click a word to redact its line.
-- Drag over any area to create a custom redaction box.
+- Drag to create a custom redaction box.

+## Landing page demos

+The landing page includes 3 embedded demo videos served from `frontend/public/`:

+- `demo1.mp4`
+- `demo2.mp4`
+- `demo3.mp4`

+These are rendered in the demos section of `frontend/src/components/LandingPage.tsx`.

 ## Run with Docker Compose